benhoyt/benhoyt.github.com/writings/2020-06-15-more-google-analytics-alternatives.md

 </style>

-<p>Last week we <a href="https://lwn.net/Articles/822568/">introduced</a> the privacy
+<p>Last week, we <a href="https://lwn.net/Articles/822568/">introduced</a> the privacy
-concerns with using Google Analytics (GA) and presented two lightweight open-source alternatives: GoatCounter and Plausible.
-Those tools are useful for site owners that need relatively basic metrics.
-In this second article, we present several heavier-weight GA alternatives for those who need more powerful analytics.
+concerns with using Google Analytics (GA) and presented two lightweight open-source options: GoatCounter and Plausible.
+Those tools are useful for site owners who need relatively basic metrics.
+In this second article, we present several heavier-weight GA replacements for those who need more detailed analytics.
 We also look at some tools that produce analytics data based on web-server-access logs, GoAccess, in particular.</p>

 <h4>Matomo</h4>

-<p>One of the most popular heavyweight offerings is <a
+<p>One of the most popular heavyweight offerings is the open core <a
-href="https://matomo.org/">Matomo</a>, formerly called "Piwik", which was created in 2007; LWN <a href="https://lwn.net/Articles/372594/">looked at</a> Piwik way back in 2010.
-It's a full-featured alternative to Google Analytics, so companies that need the power of GA can transition to it, but still get the privacy and transparency benefits that come from using an open-source and self-hosted alternative.
+href="https://matomo.org/">Matomo</a>.
+It was formerly called "Piwik" and was created in 2007; LWN <a href="https://lwn.net/Articles/372594/">looked at</a> Piwik way back in 2010.
+It's a full-featured alternative to Google Analytics, so companies that need the power of GA can transition to it, but still get the privacy and transparency benefits that come from using an open-source and self-hosted option.
 As an example, web agency Isotropic recently <a href="https://isotropic.co/moving-to-matomo-google-analytics-biggest-competition/">switched</a>
 to Matomo:</p>